vanioinformatika/easydao/README.md

 **EasyDao has tested on Oracle 10, 11, 12 and PostgreSQL 9.** Maybe it works with other Oracle and PostgreSQL versions.

-**For Oracle 12c users:** use Java 8 and ojdbc8 in your pom.xml, otherwise you get an error: *ORA-28040: No matching authentication protocol*, please check Oracle documentation:
+**For Oracle 12c users:** use Java 8 and ojdbc8 in your pom.xml, otherwise you get an error: *ORA-28040: No matching authentication protocol*

-*9.2 Support for Login Authentication* http://docs.oracle.com/database/122/JJDBC/JJDBC.pdf
+Please check the Oracle documentation: *9.2 Support for Login Authentication* http://docs.oracle.com/database/122/JJDBC/JJDBC.pdf

 For generating dao and model you need using the **easydao-maven-plugin**.
 You can see how to use it: [sample applications](./easydao-samples/)